jatupan1989/boomjum1989/The-matrix-toolbar.md

 ![Matrix toolbar](https://raw.github.com/gorhill/httpswitchboard/master/doc/img/popupmenu-toolbar-1.png)

-* Last button is to bring up more options, which are explained below.

 ### The scope selector

 The scope selector let you choose where the rules apply.
 There are three scope levels: global, domain-level scope, and site-level scope.